 - For how long do people stay with your team on average?

 Peer interviewing offers you an opportunity to chat with your future colleagues — take advantage of it!
-Be proactive and try to get as many nuggets of information you can to decide if this job is right for you.
+Be proactive and try to get as many nuggets of information as you can to decide if this job is right for you.
 At the same time, put your best foot forward too!
 Don’t be shy to talk about your hard skills and place an extra emphasis on your interpersonal skills.